andriantomanga/EndrikaGallery/README.md

 your contribution.

 ### 5. An important rule:
-Everything must be drawn programmatically, so no drawImage, for example.
+Everything must be drawn programmatically, so no `drawImage`, for example.

 # 🛠️ License